 During the early 1960s an area of housing was demolished between the church and Hammett Street, so that the A38 could be straightened and widened.
 A subsequent archaeological excavation, conducted in 1975, revealed part of the old Saxon town below the site, including a number of burials.
 With the future of the site unclear, the new committee approached the newly created Sedgemoor District Council, who expressed an interest in its use for a community centre.

-However, even if the land might be made available, fund raising takes time.
+However, even if the land might be made available, fund raising takes time, especially at this time when grants weren't available.
 Meanwhile, Sedgemoor District Council developed plans to build housing on the land, bringing them to a memorable public meeting at the Walnut Tree at the start of the 1980s at which the Committee's contrasting vision for the site was expressed.
 An early concept design for the Community Centre dating from this era has survived.
 Following subsequent meetings with District Councillors, the housing plans were dropped in favour of firm support for a community centre, and a 99 year lease was signed in November 1983.
 Shortly afterwards, the Community Centre Committee were given planning permission to station a caravan on the site which, after conversion into a shop, helped raise much needed funds, as well as being a physical statement of intent and rallying point.
 The site was also used for several fund raising fêtes and hog roasts, which also helped to mobilise support.

 Although fund raising continued, the building was officially opened on 21st March 1987 by Lieutenant Colonel Walter Luttrell, Lord Lieutenant of Somerset.
 Following the award of grants in the 1990s, the East Wing, containing the Small Hall, was built and opened on 29th August 1991 by the Right Honourable Tom King, MP.